 On January 28, 2022, the Court denied CPFI's motion to reconsider and motion to substitute class representative.
-On February 25, 2022, CPFI filed a Notice of Appeal in the 11th Circuit Court of Appeals.
+On February 25, 2022, CPFI filed a Notice of Appeal in the 11th Circuit Court of Appeals, Case No. 22-10633-CC, and the issues are currently being briefed by the parties.